RostislavLitovkin/Uniquery.Net/README.md

 Everything in this repo has been coded from scratch during the Polkadot Global Series hackathon (3 – 23 July 2023).

-This project is finished as it stands now and is production ready.
+This project is production ready.

 # Uniquery.Net